roboticslab-uc3m/openrave-yarp-plugins/README.md

 - Plus, whatever other information the "subdevice" YARP plugin requires (e.g. which manipulator of which robot it will control).

 # Tutorials: (How to use the openrave-yarp-plugins for collision avoidance with teoSim)
 The following commands explain how to use the openrave-yarp-plugins for collision avoidance using teoSim as the remote robot.
-The idea of the following steps is to use the real robot, instead of teoSim.
+Note that here, teoSim can be replaced for the real robot.

 ```bash
 yarpserver